Engee documentation

 • Free Space: the free space in which the signal propagates to the targets and back to the receiver, undergoing attenuation proportional to the distance to the targets;

-• Receiver Preamp: the signal reflected from the targets is fed to the receiving antenna array and amplified with the addition of the receiver's own thermal noise.
+• Receiver (Receiver Preamp): The signal reflected from the targets arrives at the receiving antenna array and is amplified by adding the receiver's own thermal noise.

 • Narrowband Rx Array: Simulates the signals received by the antenna.

-• Range Processing Subsystem - Performs matched filtering to improve SNR, then a block (Time Varying Gain) performs tunable gain to compensate for range loss and integrates 10 pulses incoherently.
+• Range Processing Subsystem - Performs consistent filtering to improve SNR, then the block (Time Varying Gain) performs tunable gain to compensate for range loss and integrates 10 pulses incoherently.

 image_3.png

-Doppler Processing Subsystem - The received signal is accumulated 10 pulses in a packet, followed by an FFT to estimate the Doppler frequency (velocity) of the targets.
+Doppler Processing Subsystem - The received signal accumulates 10 pulses per packet, followed by an FFT to estimate the Doppler frequency (speed) of targets.

 image_4.png

-A schematic of the model's operation is shown in the figure below: image.png
+The model's operation scheme is shown in the figure below.:

 image_2.png

-To initialise the input parameters of the model we connect the file "ParamRadarVisual.jl".
-If you need to change the values of parameters, open this file and edit the necessary parameters
+To initialize the input parameters of the model, we will connect the file "ParamRadarVisual.jl".
+If you need to change the parameter values, then open this file and edit the necessary parameters.

 In [ ]: